camptocamp/oapi-poc/README.md

 ## Catalog Trees (advanced & untested)

-Potentially catalog trees can be setup by inserting collection resources with the property `type` set to `Catalog` that feature the proper link relations `parent` and `child` and/or `item`.
-Naturally this relation should be reflected on the linke ressources as well.
+Potentially catalog trees can be created by adding collection resources with the property `type` set to `Catalog` and links with the relations `parent`, `child` and/or `item`.
+Naturally these relations should be reflected on the linked ressources as well.